danielgtaylor/shorthand/README.md

 - Inserting before via `[^index]`
 - Removing fields or array items via `undefined`
 - Moving/swapping fields or array items via `^`
-  - The right hand side is a path to the value to swap
+  - The right hand side is a path to the value to swap.
+See Querying below for the path syntax.

 Some examples: